Posted on: March 14th, 2025 by Natasha Cox

 I am a Director in the Commercial Real Estate team, specialising in general commercial real estate with a mixture of investment, development, finance, occupier, and management work.

-I also have has considerable experience dealing with distressed real estate on behalf of banks and insolvency practitioners.
+I also have considerable experience dealing with distressed real estate on behalf of banks and insolvency practitioners.

 Experience